Luchixiang/EMDiffuse/README.md

 python run.py -c config/vEMDiffuse-i.json -b 16 -gpu 0,1,2,3 --port 20022 --path ./Vem_data -z 5
 ```

-Where parameter ``-z`` means the number of layers you want the model learn to generates.
+Where parameter ``-z`` means the number of layers you want the model to learn to generate.
 For 8 nm * 8 nm * 48 nm, you should generate 5 layers to achieve 8 nm * 8 nm * 8nm voxel size.

 ####  Training vEMDiffuse-a